Membership CAI – OSCE and SOE Examinations

 The MCAI Objective Structured Clinical Examination (OSCE) consists of 18 stations in approximately 108 minutes (5 minutes per station).
-There are 2 pilot stations.
-These stations do not contribute to the final mark but are used to ensure validity of the questions before they are used in examinations.
+There is 1 pilot station.
+This station does not contribute to the final mark but is used to ensure validity of the questions before they are used in examinations.
 There is 1 rest station.
 Therefore 15 stations are used to calculate the result of the OSCE.

-The MCAI Structured Oral Examination (SOE) is conducted over a 25 minute period with 2 examiners in each subject.
-Each SOE consists of 5 x 5 minute sections.
-25 minutes comprising four questions in pharmacology and one question in physics.
-25 minutes comprising four questions in physiology and one question in clinical measurement
+The MCAI Structured Oral Examination (SOE) is conducted over a 30 minute period with 2 examiners in each subject.
+Each SOE consists of 6 x 5 minute sections.
+30 minutes comprising of four questions in pharmacology and two questions in physics.
+30 minutes comprising of four question in physiology and two questions in clinical measurement.

 *From September 2019 both SOEs will increase to 30 minutes with an extra physics and clinical measurement question.

 Please read the full Candidate Examinations Guide for more information.

 The MCAI Course is designed to prepare candidates for the Membership OSCE/SOE examination.
 It is consultant led and aims to replicate many aspects of the OSCE and SOE exam experience and includes practice SOEs, practice OSCE circuits and examiner feedback.
 It is reserved for MCAI OSCE/SOE exam candidates.

 Time: 09.00 – 16.30